 From northernmost Hokkaido to the southern tip of Kyushu, the changing of the seasons has had a profound influence on every aspect of Japanese culture and tradition.
-These regions also exude remarkably charming seasonal ambiences, which ranges from the warm golden foliage of autumn or the blanketed snowy landscapes of winter.
+These regions also exude remarkably charming seasonal ambiences, which range from the warm golden foliage of autumn or the blanketed snowy landscapes of winter.

 HOKKAIDO